PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

 ## HFTorrent Dataset

 The HFTorrent dataset contains the repository histories of the 63,182 PTM packages available on Hugging Face as of August 2022.
-They are provided as bare git clones (`git clone --bar`) to reduce space, resulting in a compressed footprint of ~20 GB.
+They are provided as bare git clones (`git clone --bare`) to reduce space, resulting in a compressed footprint of ~20 GB.
 Each PTM package can be reconstructed to its most recent version, including the model card, architecture, weights, and other elements provided by the maintainers.
 Information about how to download the dataset and how to extract it can be found in the [INSTALL](INSTALL) document.